jhudielden/GPG_Jhudiel_LearningJournal/Tutorial1 Player Movement 2D Top Down.md

     }
 }
 ```
-What's happening here is the use of `Input.GetAxis` to declare and use the input movements of the `Horizontal` and `Vertical` plane and making it a variable so it can be used the the following statements.
+What's happening here is the use of `Input.GetAxis` to declare and use the input movements of the `Horizontal` and `Vertical` plane and making it a variable so it can be used in the following statements.

 The statements use of `transform.Translate` is to move the transform or `Player` in this case but also states the distance and how it moves.

+At the top of the script variable for `speed` had to be made, without it the `Player` will move but it moves in relation to the frame speed which can be slow but also differs on every machine so to set it a fixed `float` makes it consistent.